An introduction to forensic biology. Trace and contact evidence, DNA, body fluids, traumatology, forensic entomology, toxicology and fibre analysis.

 - Learning Outcomes

-- Understood the multidisciplinary nature of forensic science
+- Have acquired an overview of the multidisciplinary nature of forensic science

-- Have developed an understanding of the processes that govern the collection of evidence at a crime scene
+- Have developed an understanding of the processes that govern the collection and examination of evidence at a crime scene